 Kickoff wild man suited Julius perfectly.
 We learned, however, his size wasn’t intentional and so much more was going on off the field.

 Julius revealed that he suffered from a binge eating disorder that began when he gained 50 pounds just a few months before graduating high school.

 After being diagnosed in 2016 and spending two months at McCallum Place in St. Louis, Julius left the program for good before the 2017 season.
 Battling depression and anxiety, the beloved Penn State student-athlete had ballooned to 300 pounds in the offseason and even contemplated committing suicide.

 “Body image is my biggest struggle.
 I think it’s one of the hardest things we deal with as human beings.
 I was a kicker on a football team, and you’d always hear, ‘He doesn’t have the typical kicker’s body.’
 But I really did not have the typical kicker’s body.
 I was not built like a kicker.
 I literally looked nothing like I was ‘supposed’ to be.”Advertisement

 — Joey Julius, via ESPN

-According to his Twitter bio, Julius now works for a Chevrolet dealership in Lancaster, Pennsylvania.
+According to his Twitter bio, Julius was working for a Chevrolet dealership in Lancaster, Pennsylvania as recently as 2020.
 He’s spoken at past Penn State University events on mental health and his own battles, which goes to show how big of an impact he made in three years on campus.